Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 Lower Cervical Techniques:

-- C2-C7 Mobilization: Addressing mid and lower neck restrictions
+- C2-C7 Mobilisation: Addressing mid and lower neck restrictions

 - Unilateral Techniques: Targeting one-sided restrictions

-- Central Mobilization: Addressing bilateral or central restrictions
+- Central Mobilisation: Addressing bilateral or central restrictions

 - Lateral Glide: Specific technique for nerve-related symptoms